 - malignancy can be visualized as enhancing soft tissue within the diverticulum

 Patients with no or minimal symptoms are usually followed up and treated symptomatically with antibiotics and anticholinergics as needed 1.

-Those with ongoing/severe symptoms are treated operatively 1; the common surgical treatment for urethral diverticulum is transvaginal diverticulectomy 3-4.
+Those with ongoing/severe symptoms are treated operatively 1; the common surgical treatment for urethral diverticulum is transvaginal diverticulectomy 3,4.
 Excellent surgical results can be obtained, and complications are minimal 1.
-Voiding cystourethrography is performed two weeks after surgery to evaluate for urethral healing and presence postoperative complications 3.
+Voiding cystourethrography is performed two weeks after surgery to evaluate for urethral healing and the presence of postoperative complications 3.

 General imaging differential considerations include:

 - 1. Patel AK, Chapple CR.
 Female urethral diverticula.
 Curr Opin Urol.
 2006;16 (4): 248-54. doi:10.1097/01.mou.0000232045.80180.2f - Pubmed citation

 - 2. Bennett GL, Hecht EM, Tanpitukpongse TP et-al. MRI of the urethra in women with lower urinary tract symptoms: spectrum of findings at static and dynamic imaging.
 AJR Am J Roentgenol.
 2009;193 (6): 1708-15. doi:10.2214/AJR.08.1547 - Pubmed citation

 - 3. Chou CP, Levenson RB, Elsayes KM et-al. Imaging of female urethral diverticulum: an update.
 Radiographics.
 28 (7): 1917-30. doi:10.1148/rg.287075076 - Pubmed citation